The ADHD Test for Kids: ADD Symptom Checklist

 ADHD in Children: A Symptom Self-Test for Kids

 Check off each of the following statements that applies to your child in the following ADHD test for kids:

 NOTE: This ADHD test for kids is not intended to diagnose or to replace the care of a health care professional.

 What Are the Signs of ADD Distractibility?

-The first part of the ADHD test covers signs of distractibility.
+The first part of the ADHD test for kids covers signs of distractibility.
 These signs are sometimes called inattentive symptoms, or previously, ADD symptoms in children.